Vosoritide: History

 Vosoritide was developed by BioMarin Pharmaceutical and got orphan drug status in the US as well as the European Union.

 The safety and efficacy of vosoritide in improving growth were evaluated in a year-long, double-blind, placebo-controlled, phase III study in participants five years and older with achondroplasia who have open epiphyses.
 In the study, 121 participants were randomly assigned to receive either vosoritide injections under the skin or a placebo.
 Researchers measured the participants' annualized growth velocity, or rate of height growth, at the end of the year.
 Participants who received vosoritide grew an average 1.57 centimeters taller compared to those who received a placebo.
 The US Food and Drug Administration (FDA) granted the approval of Voxzogo to BioMarin.

 Society and culture

 Controversy

-Some people with achondroplasia, as well as parents of children with this condition, have reacted to vosoritide's study results by saying that dwarfism is not a disease and consequently does not need treatment.
+Little People of America, a national nonprofit organization that provides support and information to people of short stature and their families, states "LPA strongly believes that a pharmaceutical intervention focusing on growth velocity is not addressing the actual health and quality of life issues of people with dwarfism.
+Our height-related challenges are primarily based on inaccessible architecture, lack of universal design, and society’s intolerance and discrimination of people with short stature.
+We are concerned that this recently approved drug attempts a pharmaceutical solution to a societal issue.
+Our community acknowledges that the hardships associated with having dwarfism need to be addressed.
+Yet, we strive for our height to be reframed as a part of the diversity of humanity.
+We want to reprioritize research goals to be the most meaningful ones for our members, such as reducing spinal stenosis, sleep apnea, and the need for corrective surgeries."